WessonChen/ReactTutorialJourney/README.md

 ### Data Fetching

-Similar to how to send HTTP request in class component, we can do that in hook as well
+Similar to how to send HTTP request in class component, we can do that by using `useState` and `useEffect` as well.

 ```javascript
 import React, { useState, useEffect } from 'react';